 You can see how these capabilities are laid out in the functional block diagram below.

-Let's have a closer look to each one of these capabilities.
+Let’s have a closer look at each one of these capabilities.

 There is the antenna circuit with an amplifier, various filters, and power management.

-As far as Wi-Fi protocols are concerned, there is 802.11 b, g and n.
+As far as Wi-Fi protocols are concerned, there are 802.11 b, g, and n.
 The 802.11n networking supposed up to one 150 Mbits/s bandwidth, with support for Wi-Fi multimedia.

 You can find more details in the datasheet in Section 3.5.